Many or all companies we feature compensate us. Compensation and editorial

 What is IRA-eligible gold?

-What does IRA-eligible gold mean?
-Quite simply, it is gold that meets IRS standards to be held in a self-directed IRA—also known as an individual retirement account or arrangement.
+Quite simply, IRA-eligible gold is gold that meets IRS standards to be held in a self-directed IRA—also known as an individual retirement account or arrangement.

 Be aware that some coins may meet IRS purity standards but be ineligible for an IRA because they are considered collectible.
 These include a number of popular bullion coins, such as United Kingdom Sovereign coins, French 20 Franc gold coins, and U.S. Liberty coins.